teuk/mediabot_v3/docs/ROADMAP_3.5.md

    instances one at a time.
 8. Begin MB722's seven-day observation window only after that convergence.
 Do not backdate it with development or partial-surface evidence.
-9. Reproduce release documentation and archives under MB726.
+9. Reuse the completed MB726 release documentation and reproducible rehearsal.
-10. Run MB725 last: a fresh Debian 13 installation and a representative 3.3-to-3.5 upgrade in disposable environments, both with rollback proof.
+10. Run MB725 last: the archived candidate through a fresh Debian 13 installation and a representative 3.3-to-3.5 upgrade in disposable environments, both with rollback proof.
 11. Stop at MB727 for the final full suite and explicit operator decision.